A modernisation of a 20 year old application for over 16000 hospitality businesses across the United Kingdom.

 Dates: April 2024 - present

-The first thing I noticed is the way of navigating around the product menus to add products to be slow.
-Consider the scenario of a server in a busy bar when a guest comes up to order food and drinks for 4 people.
+When we talked to the one customer that had briefly piloted the new Aztec+ app that was their main piece of feedback.
+The navigation was initially done by swiping between menu sections.
+So let’s consider the scenario of a server in a busy venue when a guest comes up to order food and drinks for 4 people.
 In that scenario you’d have to swap between the drinks and food section 8 separate times.
-Simply put the menu is great for a guest facing application where you want a guest to explore the whole menu offering, but when it comes to speed this is too slow for a busy bar and could end up costing precious time.
+Simply put the menu is great for a guest facing application where you want a guest to explore the whole menu offering, but when it comes to speed this is too slow for a busy venue and would end up costing precious time.

 By reducing that time by 8 seconds you can save up to 27 minutes of which could be spent service other guests, preparing drinks or providing better service.